HUGE: Electronics GIANT Has Big News For America... | John Hawkins' Right Wing News

 - Comment Now 0

-Technology giant Samsung Electronics Co. has announced that they are planning to increase manufacturing in the United States by opening another productions plant.
+Technology giant Samsung Electronics Co. has announced that they are planning to increase manufacturing in the United States by opening another production plant.

 This helps people on both sides of the aisle.